Emma B: Magic Radio, Magic Classical and Other work

+In July 2025 Emma B announced she would be sitting in for Chris Evans for 3 weeks on his Virgin Radio breakfast show.

 TV career

-Boughton has presented various youth programmes on television including The Base on ITV and "Hype" on BBC Choice.
+Boughton previously presented various youth programmes on television including The Base on ITV and "Hype" on BBC Choice.
 She also occasionally appears on GMTV.
 She narrated a few series of ITV's Club Reps, which was made by STV Productions.